brian-dellabetta/Fusion.jl/docs/src/index.md

 -->
 ```

 Any atoms and neutrons resulting from the fusion event will shoot out at extremely high speed.
 The kinetic energy could be harvested to generate energy[^harvest].
-This is a new twist on an old, long-dormant fusion power concept called [colliding beam fusion](https://en.wikipedia.org/wiki/Colliding_beam_fusion) (CBF).
+This is a new twist on an old, long-dormant fusion power concept called [colliding beam fusion](https://en.wikipedia.org/wiki/Colliding_beam_fusion) (CBF), which basically attempted to do thet same thing with atoms shot towards one another in free space.
 In the following section, we will provide a brief history of it -- why it is preferable to current leading candidates but ultimately failed to work -- and argue:

-1. The topological twist is uniquely suited to overcome each of the fatal flaws of CBF.
+1. Our new twist naturally resolves the critical issues that prevented CBF from ever generating a net-positive amount of energy.
-2. We can achieve the same threshold velocity with current technology, though it would likely be a very difficult technological feat requiring rare [Free Electron Lasers] (https://en.wikipedia.org/wiki/Free-electron_laser) emitting in the X-ray spectrum (wavelength of 0.1-1 nanometers).
+2. Current technology can reach edge mode velocities already known to trigger colliding beam fusion.
+However, it would likely be a very difficult technological feat requiring rare [Free Electron Lasers] (https://en.wikipedia.org/wiki/Free-electron_laser) emitting in the X-ray spectrum (wavelength of 0.1-1 nanometers).
 3. Atoms in the edge modes can fuse at a much lower velocity relative to atoms in free space.
-While it is difficult to say definitively, it could reasonably be achieved with much more common and [commercially available](https://www.kmlabs.com/core-technology) lasers in the extreme Ultraviolet or soft X-ray part of the spectrum (wavelength of 1-10 nanometers).
+While it is difficult to say definitively, it could reasonably be achieved with much more common and [commercially available](https://www.kmlabs.com/core-technology) lasers in the extreme Ultraviolet / soft X-ray part of the spectrum (wavelength of 1-10 nanometers).
-4. Even in the worst-case scenario, this is significantly cheaper to build and easier to sustain than any of the leading "thermodynamic" candidates for nuclear fusion.
+4. Even the worst-case scenario is significantly cheaper and simpler than any of the currently leading [thermonuclear fusion](https://en.wikipedia.org/wiki/Nuclear_fusion#Thermonuclear_fusion) candidates, which try to create an ["artificial sun"](https://www.ans.org/news/article-5668/china-launches-fusion-consortium-to-build-artificial-sun/) on earth.